 We could then use the

 runLocator method on different sets of polygons, giving us a well-diversified test suite.

 Computational geometry has a nice suite of open-source libraries and solutions available regardless of your programming language of choice (although C++ libraries seem to crop up a disproportionate amount).

-The benefits of using existing open-source solutions are well-known and have been discussed extensively, so I won’t go on about it here.
+The benefits of using existing open-source solutions (as with scientific computing in Python) are well-known and have been discussed extensively, so I won’t go on about it here.
 But I thought I’d mention a few Python-centric resources that I found useful:

 - poly2tri: a great library for fast triangulations of polygons.
 Also supports (and this is often crucial) polygons with holes in them.
 Written in C++, poly2tri also has Python bindings and was quite easy to get up and running.
 See my